DBChoco/Salawat/README.md

 For now, if you have a powerful enough computer, I'd suggest you use Muezzin, because it's more stable.

-On Salawat you can choose to play an Adhan or not, you can import your own audio file; you can also chose to have a background or not, and import your own.
+On Salawat you can choose to play an Adhan or not, you can import your own audio file; you can also choose to have a background or not, and import your own.

 <div align="center">
   <img src="images/lightSettings.png" alt="Settings screen of Salawat" width="70%">